HADAS496/comics-and-Reaganomics-/index.md

 %}

-It’s hard not to look at the “Laughing Eel,” his escape from hospital for the criminally insane and officially being discharged, without thinking about a very particular character from the *Batman* comics that is very much the embodiment of criminal insanity, mad laughter and having a knack for succesful escape: the Joker.
+It’s hard not to look at the “Laughing Eel,” his escape from hospital for the criminally insane and officially being discharged, without thinking about a very particular character from the *Batman* comics that is very much the embodiment of criminal insanity, mad laughter and having a knack for succesful escape:
+# The Joker.
 Yes, it is time we talked about him a little.

 {% include figure.html
-  class="center"
+  class="right"
   width="50%"
   caption=""
   image-path="scrollstory/images/for my project/joker-oh-goody.gif"